CYBR 1100 INTRODUCTION TO INFORMATION SECURITY (3 credits)

 Prerequisite(s)/Corequisite(s): CSCI 1620.
 Not open to non-degree graduate students.

-The course provides a format for exploring subject areas in Information Assurance and related fields for sophomore undergraduate students.
+The course provides a format for exploring subject areas in Cybersecurity and related fields for sophomore undergraduate students.
 Specific topics vary, in keeping with research interests of faculty and students.
-Examples include network configuration, network security, forensics, regulatory compliance, web services and applications, vulnerability assessments, cloud computing security, and other issues in Information Assurance.
+Examples include network configuration, network security, forensics, regulatory compliance, web services and applications, vulnerability assessments, cloud computing security, and other issues in Cybersecurity.

 Prerequisite(s)/Corequisite(s): Instructor permission required.
 Not open to non-degree graduate students.